Adaptive Teaching Guidelines for Using ClassVR in The Classroom

 As students gain confidence, gradually guide them with key questions and comprehension checks as applicable.
 This step-by-step session process may be needed each time a new experience is introduced.

 Note: If a student is unable to access the 360° resource via the headset for any reason, ask them if they would like to explore on a tablet or interactive whiteboard.
-All the experiences, videos and 3D models are also available via the browser.
+Most of the explorable scenes, videos and 3D models are also available via Eduverse.
+On the ClassVR portal, this is indicated by a small green button in the content, as shown below.

 Adapting the Content for a Wide Range of Needs